How To Program Garage Door Remote Clicker? All About Garage Door Remote Clickers

 Will Any Garage Door Remote Clicker Work On Any Garage?

-In most cases, a universal remote should work with the most popular brands of openers on the markets.
+In most cases, a universal remote should work with the most popular brands of openers on the market.
 The packaging will often provide information about which brands and models it will work with.
 However, there may also be cases when a universal garage door remote does not work with a particular door unless both have similar codes.

 Can I Add A New Remote Clicker To My Garage Door Opener?